zjayers/AssembleJS/README.md

 redline --fix
 ```

-For more information, see the [REDLINE section in the documentation](./DOCUMENTATION.md#redline-code-quality-tool).

 ### SPECSHEET - Performance Analysis

 SPECSHEET analyzes your application's performance, providing actionable insights to optimize speed, accessibility, and user experience.